soraxas/echo360/Readme.md

 # Echo360 Videos Downloader #

-USYDecho360 is a command-line Python tool that allows you to download lecture videos from any university's Echo360 lecture portal.
+echo360 is a command-line Python tool that allows you to download lecture videos from any university's Echo360 lecture portal.
 All that's required is the particular course's url.
 See the FAQ for tips on how to find it.

-**NOTE THAT** although this is named as echo360, it _should_ work in all university's echo360 system in theory, see FAQ for details.
+The way this script works _should_ support all university's echo360 system in theory, see FAQ for details.

 # Getting Started #